litnimax/asterisk-salt/README.rst

 Salt's network API configuration.

 For this we have to also enable Salt master and Salt API processes and re-configure minion to connect to local Salt master.
+Also do ``pip3 install cherrypy``.

 See ``master`` configuration for defaults.
 Start ``salt-master`` and ``salt-api`` processes.